hash-as673/hash-as673/README.md

   </h1>
 </div>

-I'm a backend developer focused on building scalable cloud-native systems.
-Currently specializing in C# and .NET on Azure, for cloud infrastructure and database optimization.
+I'm a backend developer focused on building scalable cloud-native systems and designing robust data architectures.
+Currently specializing in Java and Spring Boot on Azure.

 <p align="left">
 <a href="https://www.linkedin.com/in/aditya-singh-299189231/" target="blank">